-Information Technology (IT) provides value to the group in a technologically efficient and secure way.
-Given its dynamic nature, it allows for cost-effective innovation.
+IT provides value to the group in a technologically efficient and secure way.
+Given its dynamic nature, it allows for cost-effective innovation and investment in the intellectual capital of the business.
 It also plays a critical role in the identification and response to risks, thus ultimately contributing to the achievement of the group's objectives.

-The Board, which oversees and is responsible for the governance of the group's IT, ensures the robustness of the IT framework which has been developed according to best- practice IT governance procedures.
-The IT framework takes into account The group's business requirements, control needs and technical issues, while ensuring the integrity of the group's IT.
+The Board, which oversees and is responsible for the governance of the group's IT, ensures the robustness of the IT framework which has been developed according to best-practice IT governance procedures.
+The IT framework takes into account the group's business requirements, control needs and technical issues, while ensuring the integrity of the group's IT.